IABTechLab/uid2docs/docs/ref-info/ref-tokens.md

 # UID2 Tokens and Refresh Tokens

 When a publisher sends a user's <Link href="../ref-info/glossary-uid#gl-dii">DII</Link> (email address or phone number) to the UID2 Operator, whether via one of the UID2 SDKs or the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) endpoint, the UID2 Operator returns a <a href="glossary-uid#gl-uid2-token">UID2 token</a> with associated values.
-The token is an opaque alphanumeric string, and is pseudonymous: this means that different instances of activity, on browsers, CTV, and electronic devices such as phone and tablets, can be matched to the same pseudonymous value without compromising the privacy of the individual.
+The token is an opaque alphanumeric string, and is pseudonymous.
+Because of the way UID2 works, different instances of activity, on browsers, CTV, and electronic devices such as phone and tablets, can be matched without compromising the privacy of the individual.
 The token is designed so that it cannot be reverse engineered to arrive at the original email address or phone number.

 For security reasons, the UID2 token has a short life.
 Along with the UID2 token, the UID2 Operator sends a <a href="glossary-uid#gl-refresh-token">refresh token</a> that the publisher can use to generate a new UID2 token.
 If the token is not refreshed before it expires, it becomes invalid and cannot be used for targeted advertising.